 Drawing inspiration from the unforgiving streets of New York City he remembers while growing up in the 1980’s, Derek’s work seeks to bring the viewer beyond the postcard portrayals of big city life and into the shoes of the common person.
 Derek has always had a fascination with observing people and, after studying psychology and sociology during his college years, his interest in people watching was taken to new heights.
 A lifelong photo enthusiast, it wasn’t until 2008 that his photography began to really take shape.
 Self-taught in the basics, the following years would see an evolution in his work from random snapshots into artfully crafted, people-centric depictions of the inner city.

 Today, Derek is regarded as much for his photos as he is for the way in which he achieves them.
 His knack for seamlessly immersing himself all types of environments, paired with an infectious personality, allow Derek to create photos that convey perfectly the emotions he felt when capturing each shot.
-He is currently working on a number of projects, including his first book of street photography, due out Spring 2017, and hopes to soon bring his vision to places outside the boundaries of the five boroughs.
+He is currently working on a number of projects and hopes to soon bring his vision to places outside the boundaries of the five boroughs.

 When not behind the camera, he can most likely be found in a Mexican restaurant destroying mass amounts of tacos or introducing his young son to the streets.